Find food that fits your pet’s needs

 - Signs and symptoms: Cats experiencing glaucoma will generally show signs of significant pain, which may include eye rubbing and squinting, withdrawing from people and yowling or crying.
 Eyes may appear cloudy, runny or reddened.
 In severe cases the eyeball itself may appear swollen.

-- Treatment: If you suspect your cat might be suffering from glaucoma, get her to a vet immediately.
-The sooner fluid is drained to relieve eye pressure, the better the chances of saving the eye.
+- Treatment: If you suspect your cat might be suffering from glaucoma, get them to a vet immediately.
+The sooner the increased pressure within the eye can be reduced, the better the chance of saving the eye.
 In mild cases, glaucoma resolves itself once the underlying cause is dealt with, but more severe cases may require ongoing management to prevent excessive fluid buildup.
 In the worst cases, it may be necessary to remove the eye.

 A cataract is a cloudy area that develops on the eye lens, blocking light from reaching the back of the eye, which results in loss of vision, and in some cases blindness.